Examining the Baltimore Ravens' roster:

 Torrey Smith, Steve Smith, Brown and Jones are going to make the roster.
 Campanaro, a rookie seventh-round pick, gets a spot if he convinces the Ravens that he can stay healthy.
 Deonte Thompson was impressive as a kickoff returner in the second preseason game, but that doesn't negate a bad training camp at this point.
 He is moving in the right direction now.
 Aiken gets the nod for the last spot because the Ravens can put Jeremy Butler on the practice squad.

 Pitta is the clear-cut No. 1 tight end.
 Daniels didn't have a great camp and sat out the last preseason game because the Ravens wanted to rest his legs.
 It makes you wonder about the future of a 31-year-old tight end.
 Gillmore hasn't stood out in camp, but he makes the team as a third-round pick.

 Offensive linemen (9)

 There won't be much change here because the Ravens return every linebacker from last season's team.
 The only addition is Mosley, the No. 17 overall pick in this year's draft.
-Because the Ravens aren't expected to keep 10 linebackers, the biggest decision is whether to keep Bynes or Albert McClellan, who has made the team the past three seasons.
+By not keeping a third quarterback, the Ravens create room to keep a strong special teams player like McClellan.

-Elam and Stewart have been the starters to open training camp.
-Miles and Levine have been getting the most reps with the second team.
-Brooks, a rookie third-round pick, has been a mild disappointment because many expected him to compete for a starting job.
-He still makes the team because of his upside.
+Elam and Stewart remain the starters.
+Miles and Levine are core special teams players.
+Brooks, a rookie third-round pick, is starting to move up the depth chart.
 The Ravens can keep Hill on the suspended list.
-He isn't eligible to play in the regular season until the middle of October, when the Ravens would have to make a decision on him.
+He has had a good camp, but he isn't eligible to play in the regular season until the middle of October.

 There is no drama on special teams.
 Tucker, Koch and Cox team up for the third straight season.